Crisp-tender spice-roasted cauliflower & broccoli are served with a subtly-flavoured, summery couscous salad. A relaxing vegan dinner!

-This is the sort of vegetarian meal that many meat-eaters – my own dearest DH included – often complain about, as it consists basically of side dishes, with no identifiable lump of protein to be seen.
+This is the sort of vegetarian meal that many meat-eaters – my own dearest DH included – often complain about.
+It consists basically of side dishes, with no identifiable lump of protein to be seen.
 However, to such people I say, get a grip – it’s delicious!
 You may need to manage expectations when you serve this, but it’s definitely worth it.

-Yes, you could serve the vegetables or the couscous as a side dish, but to my mind they’re so yummy, savoury and filling that they make a fabulous meal.
-The cauliflower and broccoli are crispy without, tender within, and the coating browns gorgeously in the oven to create a lightly spiced sensation.
-Meanwhile the couscous has a gentle, understated flavour that complements without overpowering.
-Yum yum yum.
-Oh, and yum.
+You could certainly serve these roasted vegetables, or the couscous salad, as a side dish.
+However I think they’re so yummy, savoury and filling that they make a fabulous meal in themselves.
+The roasted cauliflower and broccoli are crispy without, tender within, and the coating browns gorgeously in the oven to create a lightly spiced taste sensation!

-Although the vegetables take a little while to cook, I found making this dinner quite relaxing.
+Although the spice roasted cauliflower and broccoli take a little while to cook, I found making this dinner quite relaxing.
 You have plenty of time to get the various parts ready without any rushing, and there’s even time to set the table nicely and make a quick fruit salad for dessert if that’s your thing.
 A stress-free meal – perfect.

-The couscous salad is simplicity itself, and you can adjust the ratio of olives/tomatoes/herbs/couscous to suit your taste.
-Kipper, for instance, would probably have 90% olives, no tomatoes, 1% parsley and 9% couscous, but that’s just the way she rolls.
+The couscous salad is simplicity itself to make.
+You can easily adjust the ratio of olives/tomatoes/herbs/couscous to suit your taste.
+My daughter Kipper, for instance, would probably have 90% olives, no tomatoes, 1% parsley and 9% couscous, but that’s just the way she rolls.
 Feel free to make it your own.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)

 Spice-roasted cauliflower & broccoli with warm olive couscous salad